pbabbott/home-web-apps/packages/yaml-config/README.md

 Run `nx test yaml-config` to execute the unit tests via [Jest](https://jestjs.io).

 ## Generating Documentation

 Run `nx docs yaml-config` to generate documentation files explaining how this library works.

+## Other Commands

+Other NX commands you can run are documented in the `project.json` file.
+Versioning and deployment is handled by CI.